story16014

 MT It's a public space.
 FUCK if it has to do with me.

-MT And can you back off of this one?
+MT Because I think you should back off of this one.
 It's a bad look, for starters.

-You start fiddling with the lock.
 Next to you, the quiet kid's just holding themself by their arms and muttering.
 Wishing this was all over, probably.
+It's always some poor schmuck who cowers and makes themself a target.
+You'd at least respect bullying if it was done to someone who looked like they deserved it in some capacity.

-You feel the head grunt lean in.
-Finally getting the right combination, you open your locker and grab a lacrosse stick.
+You hear the head grunt lean in.
+They're maybe 2 grades above you and nearly a foot taller.
+But you commit to getting the right combination, opening your locker and grabbing a lacrosse stick.

 MT How about you beat it?

 You whirl around and make wide, aggressive movements towards them.
-They take a few steps back.
+Stunned, they take a few steps back.
+The crowd of preppy-looking girls with them step back, too.
+No one ever expects the stick.

 MT Seriously, this is pathetic.